Cloud-Foundations/Dominator/user-guide/image-manifest.md

                             image
 - `SourceImageTagsToMatch`: key:[value] tag matches to use when searching for a source image
+- `Variant`: an optional expression expanded against the merged build variables.
+When non-empty, the expanded value is appended to `SourceImage` when looking up the source image and to the current stream name when publishing the built image

 Other fields may be present and they will be ignored by the *[imaginator](../cmd/imaginator/README.md)*.
 This is typically used to store